indrag49/Computational-Stat-Mech/README.md

 # Computational-Stat-Mech
 Algorithms used in Statistical Mechanics

+Books referred:
-Book referred: "Statistical Mechanics: Algorithms and Computations" by Werner Krauth
+1. "Statistical Mechanics: Algorithms and Computations" by Werner Krauth
+2. "Making Games with Python and Pygame" by Al Sweigart
+3. "Parallel Programming with Python" by Jan Palach